adace123/backend/README.md

 run `python -m unittest discover test` to run the available tests.

 ## API Documentation
-Swagger documentation regarding the API can be found on `/apidocs` e.g `https://mydomain.com/apidocs`
+Swagger documentation regarding the API can be found on `/apidocs` e.g `https://mydomain.com/apidocs`.
+The JSON documentation can be found on `/apispec_1.json` e.g `https://mydomain.com/apispec_1.json`